leomckenna/ticketmaster-data-collection/README.md

 ```

 #### Set Environment Variables
-Create a `.env` file and set the following variables:
+Create a `.env` file and set the API Key:
 ```bash
 TICKETMASTER_API_KEY="YOUR_REAL_KEY"
 ```